7 Blogs That I Totally Enjoy Reading Every Day

 What It Is: A lifestyle blog by Amanda Holstein (who actually also writes now for The Everygirl), full of “advice for the modern girl” on everything from fashion to beauty, decor, relationships, blogging and more.

 Why I Love It: Don’t be turned away by the title if you’re not a 20-something.
-I recently discovered this blog, and have really been enjoying it in my thirties. ;) She has really cute style, and posts all sorts of genuinely helpful tutorials on all things stylish (from hair tutorials to skincare/makeup tips to fashion advice and more).
+I recently discovered this blog, and have really been enjoying it in my thirties. ;) She shares all sorts of helpful tutorials on all things stylish (from hair tutorials to skincare/makeup tips to fashion advice and more).
 But then she also has some great blogging and career posts, as well as her trademark relationship advice posts.

 What It Is: A minimalist blog by Courtney Carver, filled with some of the best articles and tips I’ve read on how to live a more simple and meaningful life.

-Why I Love It: Minimalism blogs seem to be all the rage right now, but Courtney’s is one that has always stood out in the crowd for me.
-The site itself has a bare-bones design (I recommend starting here vs. the homepage), but the content is absolutely solid.
+Why I Love It: Minimalism blogs seem to be all the rage right now, but Courtney’s writing has always stood out from the crowd for me.
+The site itself has a simple design (I recommend starting here vs. the homepage) and her content is absolutely solid.
 I read it regularly to re-center, and soak up all of Courtney’s good tips for how to actually-factually simplify everything from my wardrobe to my schedule to my digital life and beyond.
 Bonus — I’ve also spent time with Courtney a few times in person, and I can vouch that she truly lives this stuff out in a beautiful and inspiring way.

 Recommendations: 25 Ways To Simplify Your Life In 10 Minutes Or Less.
 Project 333 (fun fact, hers was the original capsule wardrobe post back in the day that went viral!).
 Courtney’s life-changing story.
 Really, just about anything in the archives.

-So now I’m curious to hear from you — what are your “just for fun” favorite blogs to read?
+What are your “just for fun” favorite blogs to read?
+Please share!